petras607/PPQCacheExtractor/README.md

 The main purpose of this project is to reverse engineer downloaded/cache files of a PC version of a F2P game Puyo Puyo Quest!! avaliable on DMM platform in order to enable extracting and, in future, replacing the files.

 ## Prerequisites
+ * Microsoft Visual C++ 2017 Redistributable
-An environment that supports C++ compiling is required.
-For compiling on other platforms you may have to remove "pch.h" header from the project.
-For testing purposes you have to download the PC version of PPQ.
+ * An environment that supports C++ for compiling (For compiling on other platforms than Windows you may have to remove "pch.h" header from the project)
+ * For testing purposes you have to download the PC version of PPQ.
 The default installation location is:
 ```
 C:\Users\[user-name]\PuyopuyoQuest
 ```